When it comes to eating soybeans, you have 2 main options: tofu and tempeh.

 What About Estrogen?

-The big concern about soy products in general is that they contain estrogen, which will cause issues for men (like “man-boobs”).
+The big concern about soy products in general is that they contain estrogen.
+That’s why many fear that too much soy will raise estrogen levels (causing issues like “man-boobs”).

 This is a myth that is taking forever to die.